oestrich/ex_venture/docs/admin/npcs.md

 ![NPC Events](/images/admin-npc-events.png)

 The events field has buttons to help fill out events.
 Get more information [about events here][events].

-[events]: /admin/events/
+The `script` field should be empty or filled in with script JSON.
+See [Scripts][scripts] for more information.

 ## Control an NPC